Gambia president says country must wait for court decision

 - Seattle’s Mayor Murray kills city-run bike-share program

+Sirleaf said that “we are going to work on this right away,” and she encouraged Jammeh to confirm that he wants peace and will follow the constitution.
+“Gambia needs peace, and ECOWAS wants peace,” she said.

+Jammeh, who took power in a bloodless coup in 1994, had conceded after losing in the Dec.
+1 election.
+A week later, he rejected the vote, saying there were irregularities.
+He and his party filed a petition calling for a new vote, and he appointed judges to the Supreme Court, which had not sat for over a year.

-Jammeh and his party also filed a petition calling for a new vote.
-The Nigerian and Sierra Leone judges he appointed have said they cannot sit until May.
+The Nigerian and Sierra Leone judges he appointed, however, have said they cannot sit until May.

+ECOWAS leaders attempting to mediate the political crisis met with Jammeh and Barrow in Gambia on Friday, but said no deal was reached.
+Barrow was then invited to meet with African leaders at the France-Africa summit in Mali on Saturday.

+The West African regional bloc has said if Jammeh does not cede power it will consider military intervention and has already prepared a standby force led by Senegal, which almost completely surrounds Gambia.
+A Nigerian army memo has also ordered officers to prepare a battalion of 800 troops for the possible military intervention, should Jammeh not step down.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.